 In 1993, an evaluation by Leslie Heumann & Associates identified a potential Santa Monica Public Schools Thematic District.
-This potential thematic district identified six school campuses citywide as potential contributors; the Will Rogers Learning Community was not identified as a contributing campus to this potential district.
+This potential thematic district identified six school campuses citywide as potential contributors; the Roosevelt Elementary School was identified as a contributing campus to this potential district.
+The evaluation noted that five of the schools, including Roosevelt Elementary School, reflect the influence of the PWA Moderne style popular in the 1930s.
+As a result, Roosevelt Elementary School was found eligible for listing in the National Register of Historic Places under Criteria A and C. The significance statement reads: